Queries for the labour issue are due July 3.

 - The future of labour organizing in Canada

-We want to dig deep and tell unexpected stories that deepen the public understanding of the labour movement.
+We want to dig deep and tell unexpected stories that nuance the public understanding of the labour movement.
 Please review our submission guidelines before submitting, and be sure to check out our guide to better pitching.

 Our rates are as follows: